fluffy/moq-files/draft-jennings-moq-files.md

 # Playback

 Some use cases will want to just load a file into the relay as quickly as possible.
-Other may decide to renade the track name to a new track name and publish the objects at a rate based on differences of the receiveTime of the JSON objects.
+Others may decide to renade the track name to a new track name and publish the objects at a rate based on differences of the receiveTime of the JSON objects.

 # Example